 It’s like fabric heaven for me!
 I couldn’t leave without getting one for myself and my fabric- and prints-loving friend.

 They have these fantastic prints and fabric made into different lengths of stoles, scarves, handkerchiefs, pouches, bags and bento wrappers.
-With a long history of over 400 years, their traditional and contemporary prints remain popular with locals and tourists, and makes for a good souvenir to bring back as a keepsake.
+With a long history of over 400 years, their traditional and contemporary prints remain popular with locals and tourists and makes for a good souvenir to bring back as a keepsake.

 Must Buy: Stole in a print that you love.
 The above is the one I bought for myself – cute raindrops!

 Handmade from pretty and sturdy fabric, the workmanship is intricate.
-There are so many types of bags, purses, pouches and cases to choose from!
+There are so many types of bags, purses, pouches, and cases to choose from!

 5. Ichizawa Shinzaburo Hanpu

 So many have tried to emulate Ichizawa Shinzaburo Hanpu (一澤信三郎帆布).
-In fact, I saw some emulators in Taipei in my recent trip.
+In fact, I saw some emulators in Taipei on my recent trip.
 Of course, we have got to witness why their canvas totes and backpacks are so sought after by the Japanese people and fans from all over the world.
 Yes, there is only 1 shop in the whole of Japan, and only in Kyoto.
 They have been around since 1905.

 After a long walk, we chanced upon the workshop, where 2 elderly craftsmen gave us a warning glare, seemingly telling us not to disrupt their work.
 Please refrain from walking into the workshop and really disturbing them by asking for directions.
 The shop was further up, which we found pretty quickly, thanks to the notice on the sliding door of the workshop.